theo-armour/2022/pages/health/wellness-dimensions-and-pillars.md

 Given a primary set of criteria, you as a moderately cognitively-impaired individual may use the criteria to help you to remember to describe your overall state of health to a care-giver.

-Given a caregiver may use these criteria to investigate the geb]neral state of health of a severely-cognitively impaired person
+Given a caregiver may use these criteria to investigate the general state of health of a severely-cognitively impaired person

 ## Mission